BV-BRC/BV-BRC-Docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 9\.
 Repeat steps 2-5 to upload the second pair of reads.
 ![Figure 15](./images/upload_file_2.png "Figure 15")

 10\.
+The SAMPLE IDENTIFER Field will auto populate with the file name.
+Edit the field by clicking into the text box.
+The text entered to this text box will be used throughout the output files for the service.
+This documentation refers to this field as a sample id.

+11\.
 To finish the upload, click on the icon of an arrow within a circle.
 This will move your file into the Selected libraries box.
 ![Figure 16](./images/libaries_box_button.png "Figure 16")

 ## III.
 Uploading single reads